Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/appservice/staticsite/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage App Service Static Site using Azure SDK for Golang."
+description: "These code samples will show you how to manage Static Site resource of App Service service using Azure SDK for Golang."
 urlFragment: appservice
 ---

-# Getting started - Managing App Service Static Site using Azure Golang SDK
+# Getting started - Managing Static Site resource of App Service service using Azure Golang SDK

-These code samples will show you how to manage App Service Static Site using Azure SDK for Golang.
+These code samples will show you how to manage Static Site resource of App Service service using Azure SDK for Golang.

 ## Features